 - a.
-The financial report of Crown Limited is in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the consolidated entity's financial position as at 30 June 2013 and of its performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations 2001; and - The financial report also complies with International Financial Reporting Standards as disclosed in Note 1(b).
+The financial report of Crown Limited is in accordance with the Corporations Act 2001, including: - and of its performance for the year ended on that date; and - Note 1(b).

 Report on the remuneration report

 We have audited the Remuneration Report included in the directors' report for the year ended 30 June 2013.
 The directors of the company are responsible for the preparation and presentation of the Remuneration Report in accordance with section 300A of the Corporations Act 2001.
 Our responsibility is to express an opinion on the Remuneration Report, based on our audit conducted in accordance with Australian Auditing Standards.